Dance Along the Edge: Background

 In a 1987 interview with the Palm Beach Post, vocalist and bassist Johnette Napolitano described the message behind "Dance Along the Edge": "[It's about] the edge between people and their fear of stepping over it.
 The fear of surrender and of being hurt.
 We suffer from the fear of opening up."

 Release

-Although it failed to reach any major music charts, "Dance Along the Edge" achieved airplay on US radio and reached its peak of No. 67 on radio trade magazine FMQB's Hot Trax 100 chart on 22 May 1987.
+Although it failed to reach any major music charts, "Dance Along the Edge" received airplay on US radio and reached its peak of No. 67 on radio trade magazine FMQB's Hot Trax 100 chart on 22 May 1987.
 It was also listed in Radio & Records magazine's "new and active" listings for national AOR Tracks airplay during April and May 1987.

 For its release as a single, the full five-and-a-half minute LP version of the song was edited down to just under four minutes.
 The edit for the Australian release cut it down further to just under three-and-a-half minutes.